 Healthy Country planning followed an internationally recognised process, based on the Open Standards for the Practice of Conservation.
 Between 2014 and 2017, a number of planning workshops were held on country allowing all Bunuba people to have a say.

 Key elements discussed included a shared vision for the future, choosing conservation targets, defining success, developing strategies and identifying potential threats.

-The results are recorded in the Jalangurru Muwayi Healthy Country Plan, which provides a coherent overview of how the Bunuba community sees its country as a whole, living, interconnected system, and spells out how it should be cared for.
+The result is the Jalangurru Muwayi Healthy Country Plan, which provides an overview of how the Bunuba community sees its country as a whole, living, interconnected system, and spells out how it should be cared for.

 The Bunuba Rangers, based in Fitzroy Crossing, are an independent group established by the Bunuba Dawangarri Aboriginal Corporation (BDAC).
 The Department of Parks and Wildlife funds the rangers to help manage significant central west Kimberley conservation reserves established on Bunuba country.

 Bunuba Rangers are the main force carrying out the Jalangurru Muwayi Plan, with support from BDAC, partners and the wider Bunuba community.

 The many tourists visiting parks in Bunuba country present opportuntities as well as challenges.
 One way to experience the wonders of the Kimberley and see the impact Aboriginal ranger programs are having in this part of Australia is through the program of Kimberley Country Guided Walks.

 “We understand and we see how we can make a difference, working with people we help them and we help ourselves while taking care of country.”

 The Bunuba people have extended families, or clans, called Dawangarri.
 In the days before European settlement there were 18 Dawangarri, each with its own territory.
 Together they made up the Bunuba nation – separate groups of river, ranges, plains and fringing-desert people.